resolverworks/TheOffchainResolver.sol/README.md

 # TheOffchainResolver.sol
-**TOR**  — a trustless universal off-chain ENS and DNS resolver contract and protocol.
+**TOR**  — a trustless universal hybrid off-chain ENS and DNS resolver contract and protocol.

 * Deployments
 	* Only one deployment per chain!